WNRP

 WNRP (1620 kHz) is a commercial AM radio station licensed to Gulf Breeze, Florida, and serving the Pensacola metropolitan area.
 The station broadcasts a news/talk radio format and is owned by ADX Communications of Escambia.
-The radio studios and offices are on Plantation Road in Pensacola.
+The radio studios and offices are at 7251 Plantation Road in Pensacola.

 By day, WNRP is powered at 10,000 watts, with a non-directional signal.
 But to minimize interference at night to other stations, it reduces power to 1,000 watts.
-In November 2016, NewsRadio 1620 began simulcasting on FM using two 250-watt FM translators: W222BR at 92.3 in Pensacola and on W237BE at 95.3 in Brewton, Alabama.
+In November 2016, NewsRadio 1620 began simulcasting on FM using two 250-watt FM translators: W222BR at 92.3 in Pensacola and on W237BE at 95.3 (to serve I-10 & north) in Clear Springs, Alabama.
+WNRP can also be heard on WYCT - CatCountry 98.7's HD3 channel.

 Programming

-WNRP begins each weekday with "Pensacola's Morning News with Andrew McKay."
+WNRP begins each weekday with the local radio shows, "The Pensacola's Morning News with Andrew McKay" and "The Pensacola Expert Pane", or PEP Talk, and ends the workday with another local show, "Pensacola Right Now."
 There are local talk shows in late mornings and during afternoon drive time.
-The rest of the weekday schedule includes nationally syndicated shows from Brian Kilmeade, "The Ramsey Show with Dave Ramsey," Lars Larson, Jimmy Failla and "First Light."
-The station features news every half-hour from Fox News Radio along with local news.
+The rest of the weekday schedule includes nationally syndicated shows from "Markley, Van Camp and Robbins", "The Guy Benson Show", "Dave Ramsey, Brian Kilmeade, Lars Larson and "First Light."
+The station features news every half-hour from Fox News Radio along with local news from a local news team and simulcast news from WEAR-TV.

 On weekends, WNRP features shows on money, health, religion, farming, gardening, guns and home repair.
 Weekend hosts include Gary Sullivan, Joe Pags, Eric Metaxas, Hugh Hewitt and Doug Stephan.
-The station also carries live sports including Florida State University football and basketball.
+The station also carries live sports including Florida State University football.